Reconstruction of attosecond beating by interference of two-photon interband transitions in solids: Results

-In Fig.~\ref{fig:hBN}b,c we show the $\mathbf{k}$-resolved electron population of the sideband in a slice of the first Brillouin zone along the $\mathbf{K}$-$\mathbf{M}$ direction for two time delays separated by half the RABBIT period.
-The sideband momentum $\mathbf{k}_\text{SB}$ is encircled by the dashed white line and shows maximum electron population for panel (b) and a minimum for panel (c).
-In contrast to the case of virtual transitions, the sideband signal is now not masked by neighbouring signals and is clearly visible.
-Fig.~\ref{fig:hBN}d shows the sideband electron population integrated inside the white dashed circle for several pump-probe time delays displaying the characteristic RABBIT oscillation frequency.
+In Fig.~\ref{fig:hBN}b,c we show the $\mathbf{k}$-resolved electron population of the sideband in a slice of the first Brillouin zone along the $\mathbf{K}$-$\mathbf{M}$ direction for two time delays separated by half the RABBIT period and for a relative harmonic phase of $\phi_{9\omega}-\phi_{7\omega} = \pi$.
+The sideband momentum $\mathbf{k}_\text{SB}$ is encircled by the white line and shows maximum electron population for panel (b) and a minimum for panel (c).
+Fig.~\ref{fig:hBN}e shows the oscillating population, obtained from averaging the k-resolved populations over a circle centered at $\mathbf{k}_\text{SB}$ and with 0.005 a.u. radius.
+Several choices of the relative harmonic phase $\Delta \phi$ are shown.
+As a function of the pump-probe time delay, the populations oscillate following the characteristic RABBIT frequency.
+Since the ``atomic" phase $\Delta \varphi=\pi$, regardless of which frequency we choose (see Fig.~\ref{fig:hBN}d), the RABBIT beating signal reconstructs directly $\Delta \phi$ with the offset of $\pi$.
+This should be contrasted to the atomic case, where $\Delta \varphi$ must be approximated or calculated theoretically to retrieve $\Delta \phi$, since the former varies with frequency and atomic species and is not in general a multiple of $\pi$~\cite{Paul2001}.